 For international or out of State travelers, I have listed some other affiliate links below.

 If you are considering the purchase of a new Canon camera for the trip, I highly recommend the Canon R5.
 It is a full frame mirrorless camera with excellent image quality and very useful features.
+Canon may be releasing a newer model of this camera in 2024, so you might want to check with me before making the purchase so I can give you updates on the newest model available.
 I can still use all of my EF lenses by purchasing an adapter.
 In fact, I almost prefer the EF lenses as I can use an adapter with a drop in filter that makes it easy to change filters quickly in the field.
 My filter recommendations are listed below in a separate section.

 The lenses I take to Africa (Affiliate links):